FAQ’s for Employees

 The immediate impact

-Employees and the self employed who have lost work are being supported, as are people who are unable to work because they have the virus.
-Below PJH Law have put together some immediate facts to the questions being asked.
+Employees and the self-employed who have lost work are being supported, as are people who are unable to work because they have the virus.
+Below PJH Law has put together some immediate facts to the questions being asked.
 Please appreciate this is a moving feast and we will keep the information updated as regularly as we are able, and as always, take a pragmatic approach to a fast-moving situation!

 If you are an employee and your employer has told you they will pay you as usual, at least for the next few weeks.
 If you are in that position and you do not usually receive any benefits then at this time you will not need to make a claim.